Download: What practical information should I know? (PDF, 8 pages)

 - International benefits provide survivor benefits to eligible individuals who have lived or worked in another country.

-For more information about government benefits after a death please see Service Canada – Benefits After A Death.
+For more information about government benefits after a death please visit the death benefits page at Canada.ca.

 Important documents and questions checklist

-Handling the administrative tasks after a death can seem overwhelming, but the following checklist and list of questions can help.
+Handling the administrative tasks after a death can feel overwhelming.
+The following checklist and list of questions is meant to help.

 Print this page and use it as a checklist to make sure that you have all of the documents that you need: